 Recent advances in the field of biomaterials open doors for various medical applications such as organ replacement, tissues repair, and drug delivery system.
 Currently, there exists no perfect method to detect failure in embedded biomaterials.
 The goal of our project is to determine a method that exploits a change in the intrinsic property of the biomaterial as it reaches failure.
 The method should be able to detect failure regardless of the tissue's response to the biomaterial.
-After analyzing three proposed solution s - impedance spectroscopy, elastography, and microwave tomography - we concluded that elastography is the most feasible method to detect failure in embedded biomaterials and therefore will be explored further throughout the rest of the semester.
+After analyzing three proposed solution s - impedance spectroscopy, microwave tomography, and elastography - we concluded that elastography is the most feasible method.
+Due to several limitations, we took advantage of mechanical testing to simulate elastography testing.
+We observed the viscoelastic response of the biomaterial of interest.
+In the future, we will perform ultrasonic based testing to confirm our hypothesis of using elastography to detect changes in stiffness of biomaterials as it reaches failure.